endlos99/xdt99/MANUAL.md

 First we need to assemble our source code using the `-c` option.

-    $ xas99.py -R -c ascart.asm -n "HELLO CART"
+    $ xas99.py -R -c ascart.a99 -n "HELLO CART"

-Note that we cannot run the `ashello.asm` program as a cartridge, since we call `VSBW` and other VDP subroutines, which are unavailable without Editor/Assembler module and memory expansion.
-The `ascart.asm` program thus uses the VDP registers directly to write to VDP memory.
+Note that we cannot run the `ashello.a99` program as a cartridge, since we call `VSBW` and other VDP subroutines, which are unavailable without Editor/Assembler module and memory expansion.
+The `ascart.a99` program thus uses the VDP registers directly to write to VDP memory.

 We don't have to transfer the resulting RPK file to a disk image but can plug